As of Firmware 1.7 the .mod and .it format support has been removed.

 This is a formal request to Polyend, to create a living document that details these files so that community developers could create utilities for the Tracker and / or converters so that Tracker Files could be used in or with other Software Trackers and Tools.

 As of FW 1.7 there is no more importing or exporting to a common file format

 There is no official documentation / specification to the Trackers Project / Song / Pattern / Instrument Files

 Allow the community and 3rd party developers to create tools that would benefit the Tracker Ecosystem

-Allow the community to create Conversion Utilties for other popular tracker formats
+Allow the community to create Conversion/Helper Utilties for interoperability with other popular tracker formats or with other tools.

 To do this, it would be helpful if we knew the specs/structure/content of the following files: